asjadnaqvi/DiD/index.md

 This is a working document.
 If you want to report errors or contribute, just [open an issue](https://github.com/AsjadNaqvi/DiD/issues), or [start a discussion](https://github.com/asjadnaqvi/DiD/discussions), or e-mail me at asjadnaqvi@gmail.com.

-I update the Stata code every 3 months or so. [@grantmcdermott](https://github.com/grantmcdermott) is now maintaining the R code base.
-If anyone can help contributethe code for Python and Julia, then please reach out!
+I update the `Stata` code every 3 months or so. [@grantmcdermott](https://github.com/grantmcdermott) is now maintaining the `R` code base.
+If anyone can help contribute code for `Python` or `Julia`, then please reach out!

 The of the code repository is to help the readers navigate the code structure, and syntax usage for different packages.
 If you use this repository and find it helpful, acknowledgements and/or citations will be highly appreciated.